rombrew/phobia/doc/MachineProbe.md

 If the procedure fails to spinup the machine try to adjust forced control parameters.
-Also you can specify Kv manually if you know it exactly and Zp number is already configured correcly.
+Also you can specify Kv manually if you know it exactly and Zp number is already configured correctly.

 	(pmc) reg pm.const_lambda_kv <rpm/V>